yasayllc/yasay_version/public/PRIVACY_POLICY_Weather.md

 ### No Personal Information Collected

-WeatherVista does not collect, store, or transmit:
+SkyVista does not collect, store, or transmit:
 - Personal identification information (name, email, phone number)
 - Location data from your device
 - Contact information